dalemazza/dalemazza.github.io/_posts/2021-03-08-THM - Team Walkthrough.md

 This is a box I personally made, this is my first time making content and hope you all enjoy it!!
 <!--more-->
-This is a room on [Try Hack Me]().
+This room is on [Try Hack Me]().
 It is a full Pwn box meaning you have to go from unauthenticated to system privileges to finish the challenge, gaining 2 flags along the way.

 This challenge includes the following techniques:
 * nmap